Luis Galarreta

-Luis Fernando Galarreta Velarde (born 12 March 1971) is a Peruvian Fujimorist politician and a former Congressman representing Lima between 2006 and 2020.
-He was President of the Congress for the 2017–2018 annual term.
+Luis Fernando Galarreta Velarde (/es/; born 12 March 1971) is a Peruvian politician who has served as First Vice President and Prime Minister of Peru since 2026.
+He previously served as a member of the Congress of the Republic of Peru representing Lima from 2006 to 2020 and was President of the Congress for the 2017–2018 annual term.
 Galarreta was part of the presidential ticket of Keiko Fujimori in the 2021 elections that lost the elections to the Pedro Castillo ticket, however, he was elected to the Andean Parliament.
+He became First Vice President of Peru following Fujimori's victory in the 2026 elections.

 Early life and education

 Luis Fernando Galarreta Velarde was born on 12 March 1971 in Lima.
-Son of Aníbal Galarreta, a native of the La Libertad region and Rita Velarde from Lima.
+Son of Aníbal Galarreta, a native of the La Libertad region, and Rita Velarde from Lima.
 According to him, he told the Extraordinary program in 2013, his mother took the pill Thalidomide, which was used to relieve nausea in pregnant women.
-Currently, the drug is prohibited from being marketed because it was found to cause abnormalities in the extremities of fetuses.
+Currently, the drug is prohibited from being marketed because it was found to cause abnormalities in the extremities of fetuses, which caused Galarreta to be born without hands.
+Galarreta has hooks for hands.

 He completed his primary and secondary school studies at the James Monroe School in the city of Lima, also attended the National Rehabilitation Institute of Callao where he learned the use of his prostheses.

 He studied Law and Political Science at the University of San Martín de Porres (1990 - 1997), obtaining a bachelor's degree.
 He has a specialization in Banking and Finance at the San Ignacio de Loyola Higher Educational Institution (1993 - 1995).

 He has been in charge of the administration of various social projects.
-In the Asociación Civil Pro Educación he was responsible for the “TIP's” program aimed at street children in the city of Lima.
+In the Asociación Civil Pro Educación he was responsible for the "TIP's" program aimed at street children in the city of Lima.
 He is the Executive President of the Asociación Civil Pro Deber, which he formed with a group of colleagues from the university.
 Pro Deber is aimed at promoting citizen duties and strengthening the political and economic principles of a culture of freedom.